HBM/electron-scan/README.md

 ## Troubleshoot

- If the application has been installed in windows and no devices are shown in the app, make sure the HBK Device Discovery app is not being blocked by the windows firewall.
+ If the application has been installed in Windows and no devices are shown in the app, make sure the HBK Device Discovery app is not being blocked by the Windows Firewall.
 1. <img width="587" height="29" alt="image" src="https://github.com/user-attachments/assets/621253f5-8445-48ff-b431-30c01a6cdbca" />